 - Cumulative GPA of 3.00 or higher

 - At least 9 credits at 600 level

-- Foreign language requirement met (only if completing an MA; see p.
-33)
+- This program awards an MA degree

 - 48 total credits including:

 - At least 10 credits of electives

-- At least 6 credits of required capstone project.
+- At least 6 credits of required J609 capstone project.
 Students may have the option of completing additional course work in lieu of completing a capstone project.
 You must meet with the program director if you would like more information about this option.